Kansas

 Two big issues define economic development subsidy practices in Kansas: its job piracy battles with neighboring Missouri and its aggressive use of subsidies.

 Companies for years moved between Kansas and Missouri.
 When they relocated existing jobs to the other state, they were rewarded with fresh subsidies.
 Kansas even created the Promoting Employment Across Kansas (PEAK) program to facilitate the relocations.
 Finally, in 2019, after business and community pressure, the governors of Kansas and Missouri signed an agreement to stop using state subsidies for company relocations within the Kansas City metro region.
-Unfortunately, local subsidies were not included in the truce and neither were hundreds of deals that were already in process.
+Unfortunately, local subsidies were not included in the truce, and neither were hundreds of deals that were already in process, such as the large, controversial bill, Attracting Powerful Economic Expansion Act (APEX), which covertly attracted Panasonic in 2022.

 Kansas diverts workers’ payroll taxes for the PEAK and the Job Creation Fund (JCF) programs.
-Other programs like the High-Performance Incentive Program (HPIP) bundle income tax credits and sales exemptions for companies that bring high-wage jobs to the state.
-The STAR Bonds program allows localities to use sales tax revenue to pay back bonds used for development projects.
+Other programs, like the High-Performance Incentive Program (HPIP), bundle income tax credits and sales exemptions for companies that bring high-wage jobs to the state.
+The STAR Bonds program allows localities to use sales tax revenue to pay back bonds for development projects.
 Almost a billion dollars in state sales tax revenue have been used for this program.
+In 2023, the state’s Commerce Department received $5.5 million from the Economic Development Initiatives Fund, which included a provision in STAR to make amusement parks eligible for special obligation bond financing.

-The majority of subsidies are managed and controlled by the Kansas Commerce Department and the Department of Revenue.
+Most subsidies are managed and controlled by the Kansas Commerce Department (KCD) and the Department of Revenue.
 JCF, a deal-closing fund, is also controlled by the governor.

-Grants costs are included in annual program reports posted to the Commerce Department’s website.
+Grants costs are included in annual program reports on the Commerce Department’s website.
 The state’s tax expenditure reports include the costs of some tax-based credits and exemptions.
 No localities have reported under GASB 77, but the state does report STAR Bonds costs under the provisions.